Greg James (tattoo artist)

-Greg James is a well-known tattoo artist.
+Gregory James Schulthies (December 18, 1954 – June 4, 2026) was an American tattoo artist.
 Greg's tattoo designs and original artwork have appeared in magazines, books, documentaries, and at the Hard Rock Cafe.

+Background

+Gregory James Schulthies was born in Chicago, Illinois, on December 18, 1954, to George Roland Schulthies and Margaret Hendricks Schulthies.
+He had one sister and two brothers.
+James had three children; two daughters and a son.
+He died in Elizabeth City, North Carolina on June 4, 2026, at the age of 71.

 Career

-At the age of fourteen, Greg began drawing flash for his brother, Tennessee Dave, and eventually apprenticed with him in 1976.
-From single-needle black-and-gray work to classic Americana tattoos and ultimately the large, custom Japanese artwork for which he has become well-known, Greg tattooed continuously in Los Angeles (on Main Street in downtown L.A. and also the Pike, in Long Beach) for nine years as he continued to hone his craft.
+At the age of 14, James began drawing flash for his brother, Tennessee Dave, and eventually apprenticed with him in 1976.
+From single-needle black-and-gray work to classic Americana tattoos and ultimately the large, custom Japanese artwork for which he has become well-known, James tattooed continuously in Los Angeles (on Main Street in downtown L.A. and also the Pike, in Long Beach) for nine years as he continued to hone his craft.

 Sunset Strip

 "I wanted to do superlative work.
 So, I made a choice.
 I would either quit tattooing or try to get in with Cliff Raven at Sunset Strip Tattoo.
 Cliff hired me.
 That's the beginning of the story."

-In 1985, Greg joined Sunset Strip Tattoo in Hollywood.
+In 1985, James joined Sunset Strip Tattoo in Hollywood.
 Originally opened by Lyle Tuttle in the 1960s, the shop was then owned by Cliff Raven and subsequently Robert Benedetti, pioneers and innovators in the Japanese style of tattooing.

-For over twenty-five years, Greg played a large part in building the stature of the legendary studio, becoming "the real star at Sunset … the tattoo artist's tattooer."

-During his almost forty-year career, Greg has also apprenticed numerous other tattoo artists, including Chris Clemence of Montauk Tattoo, Eric Blair of Subculture Tattoo and Dollar Bill of Sunset Strip Tattoo.
+During his almost 40 year career, James also apprenticed numerous other tattoo artists, notably Chris Clemence of Montauk Tattoo.

-Notable Clients
+Notable clients

 Russell Mitchell, CEO of Exile Cycles with tattoos by Greg James: full sleeves and two hikae, or chest panels, featuring a blue dragon and orange koi.